 Northern Japan, including the Hokkaido region, experiences warm summers and very cold winters with heavy snowfall.
 If visiting the Eastern or Western parts of the country, one can expect hot and humid summers, but cold and moderate winters respectively.
 In Tokyo in particular, the climate ranges from 2°C in winter to 31°C in summer.
 For central Japan, one can pack according to the season, unless visiting high altitude areas, such as Mt.
 Fuji, where the summit average temperature is roughly -7°C. If visiting Japan’s southern, subtropical islands, such as Okinawa, one can expect hot and humid summers and mild winters.

-It is also worth considering the events you want to attend or attractions you want to see.
+It’s also worth considering the events you want to attend or attractions you want to see.
 For example, to see Japan’s famous cherry blossoms, one would have to visit in Spring, which can start as early as January in the south and as late as May in the North.

 Japan is often referred to as one of the safest countries in the world, making it the ideal location for solo travelers.
-Besides having relatively low levels of poverty, and somewhat ethnically homogenous society, Japanese culture has little tolerance for drug use, alcohol abuse, public indecency and crime in general.
+Besides having relatively low levels of poverty, and a somewhat ethnically homogenous society, Japanese culture has little tolerance for drug use, alcohol abuse, public indecency and crime in general.

 In addition to this, ATMs and late-night convenience stores are located in safe areas, firearms are not readily available and there is an emphasis on maintaining a presence of security in high traffic areas.
 Japan’s zoning laws, strategically placed Kobans (small police stations) and patrols and/or attendants in areas, such as parking lots, offers an assuring sense of safety.

 Prepare to Carry Cash

 Usually, hotels and large department stores will accept debit and credit cards, but it is important to verify this before attempting to make a purchase.
 Thus, tourists will want to make sure that their wallets are stoked full of yen to avoid awkward situations.

 Be in the ‘Metro Know’

 Tourists can opt for a region-specific or country-wide unlimited pass that gives you full access to the bullet train, known as the Shinkansen, commuter trains, buses, and ferries.
 The cost of this pass is often similar to the cost of 2 or 3 individual train tickets, so it is well worth it.
 Japanese trains are also notoriously always on time, very fast and highly convenient.

 This being said, the Metro is not offered 24/7, with the last trains departing anytime between 11:30 pm and 1:00 am.
 Thus, you can expect a mad dash for the last train or face a hefty fee for the country’s expensive cab services.
 It is also worth noting that the Metro can become extremely busy and congested, particularly during rush hour and/or the last train of the day.

 Accommodation Is Not As Expensive As You Think

 Of course, this depends on the region that you’re in and the tier of accommodation that you seek.
 For a dorm bed in Kyoto hostels or Tokyo hostels, one can expect to pay roughly ¥3,500 (€28), and for a modest hotel room in Tokyo, approximately ¥10,000 (€80) per night.

 If on a budget and merely looking for somewhere to ‘lay your head’, a capsule hotel could be a viable option.
 The cost ranges between ¥1,500 and ¥2,000 (€12) per night in a major city.
 This increasingly popular type of accommodation is surprisingly comfortable, with all the necessary amenities provided.
 Traditional Japanese inns, known as Ryokan, tend to be expensive, ranging between ¥10,000 and ¥20,000 (€120) per night.

 It’s Not All About the Sushi, They Got More GOOD STUFF!

 Some of the most iconic include Ramen – noodles, vegetables and/or a protein with a boiled egg in a rich broth – and Japanese steamed buns – usually a pork, beef or sweet filling in a soft pastry.
-Other delicacies include; Tempura, Kobe beef, Yakisoba, and Japanese curry; to the lesser-known, Okonomiyaki (pancakes topped with noodles, eggs, and other toppings), Kakigori (frozen fruit ice covered in condensed milk) and many others.
+Other delicacies include; Tempura, Kobe beef, Yakisoba, and Japanese curry; to the lesser-known, Okonomiyaki (pancakes topped with noodles, eggs, and other toppings), Kakigori (frozen fruit ice-covered in condensed milk) and many others.

 This being said, the sushi in Japan is still not to be missed.
 To become an Itamae, sushi chefs are required to complete years of training and apprenticeship.
 The sheer skill involved, high-quality ingredients and authenticity of the traditional dish (very different to its western counterpart), makes eating sushi in Japan a truly unique experience.

 There’s No Need to Tip

 While on the subject of dining out, it is worth noting that it is not customary to tip waiters in Japan.
 In fact, service staff in general, such as barmen and hotel cleaners, get paid a respectable living wage, and may even take offense to customers leaving a tip.

 You Won’t Always Find an English Translation

-In fact, due to it being a highly complex language with unique, regional and even social colloquialisms, many Japanese terms may not necessarily have an English counterpart.
+In fact, due to its being a highly complex language with unique, regional and even social colloquialisms, many Japanese terms may not necessarily have an English counterpart.
 For example, the phrase ‘yoroshiku onegai shimasu’ is used to expressing an intangible yet genuine hope for good things to come, for which there is no such phrase or translation in English.

 The Intricacies of Etiquette

 Japanese culture has a very complex social structure with a distinct set of rules related to etiquette and manners.
 While there are, in fact, too many to mention, there are several that are of particular importance to tourists.